Suns, Pistons players involved in off-court altercation

 Highlights

+- Stewart allegedly punched Eubanks after a "chest-to-chest" confrontation, prompting police involvement and an ongoing investigation.

+- This is not the first time Stewart has displayed aggressive behavior, as he previously charged at LeBron James and shoved Patrick Beverley in separate incidents.

-Detroit Pistons forward-center Isaiah Stewart reportedly punched Drew Eubanks of the Phoenix Suns during an off-court altercation during their game on Feb.
-14 in Footprint Center.
+Detroit Pistons forward-center Isaiah Stewart was arrested Wednesday night after he reportedly punched Drew Eubanks of the Phoenix Suns in an off-court altercation during their game on Feb.
+14 at Footprint Center.

 According to Shams Charania, Stewart and Eubanks were both "chest-to-chest" when the former allegedly threw the punch.